St. Croix sheep

 The St Croix (Saint 'Croy') is a breed of domestic sheep native to the U.S. Virgin Islands and named for the island of Saint Croix.
-They are often also called Virgin Island White because those that were imported into North America were selected for white coloration.
-On the Island of St. Croix, they come in shades of brown, white, and black.
+They were originally called Virgin Island White because those that were imported into North America were selected for white coloration.
+However, they come in shades of or with spots that are brown, white, and black.

 The breed is believed to be descended from African sheep that were brought to the Caribbean on slave ships and is a breed of hair sheep which does not grow wool.
 The St Croix is a hardy tropical breed known for its parasite resistance, and is raised primarily for meat production.
 Breeders have crossbred the St Croix with other breeds to impart these important traits into their bloodlines.

 Characteristics

 Most St. Croix are completely white with others being solid tan, brown, black or white with brown or black spots.
-Ewes and rams are polled (no horns), and rams have a large throat ruff.
+Ewes and rams are almost always polled (no horns), and rams have a large throat ruff.
 Mature ewes weigh 68 kg (150 lbs) and rams weigh 90 kg (200 lbs).
 Birth weights average 2.7 kg (6 lbs) to 3.1 kg (7 lbs).
-Tail should not need docking.
+Tails should not be docked.

 Adaptability

 St. Croix sheep can live in a wide variety of climates.
 They are well adapted to the hot humid climate of the tropics and can survive in cold temperatures.
-Their hair coat keeps them cool in warmer temperatures.
+Due to shedding, their hair coat keeps them cool in warmer temperatures and makes them fly strike resistant.
 They grow a thick wool coat in cold temperatures that they shed naturally as the weather warms up.
 Their coat also sheds water.
-These sheep are known as 'Parasitic Pasture Vacuums' for their ability to clear a pasture of parasites reducing the need to worm sheep.
-This trait can be beneficial in producing parasite resistant crosses with meatier carcasses than purebred St. Croix alone.
-In 2012, Langston University in Oklahoma began a three-year study which included a flock of Persimmon Creek St. Croix Dorper crosses that had not been wormed for several years and had been selectively culled for parasite resistance.
-This flock demonstrated very low fecal egg counts despite ingesting large amounts of eggs under study conditions.

-St. Croix also show resistance to hoof rot.
-Due to their hair shedding ability, sheep should be fly strike resistant.
+Many research studies have shown that these sheep have a well-developed immune system that makes them more resistant to parasites than other breeds.